 Students seeking accommodations must self-identify by registering with the Office of Student Services and by providing professional documentation that not only describes the physical/mental condition for the accommodation sought but also explains the functional impact of that condition in academic situations depending upon the particular kind of accommodation.
 RPCC utilizes this documentation for the facilitation of student access to courses, programs, and services.
 The student is ultimately responsible for providing all documentation and the documentation provided must be current.
 In order to receive an accommodation letter, all professional documentation must be submitted to the ADA Coordinator two weeks prior to the start of each semester.
 For the purpose of providing reasonable accommodations, all documentation materials submitted by a student are maintained in the Office of Student Services with the ADA Coordinator.
 As the custodian of records for students’ or employees’ medical records, all disability and medical information is confidential and is not shared except where disclosure is required by law or is necessary to facilitate legitimate College processes, including granting appropriate reasonable accommodations, addressing direct threats or investigating claims or charges.

 Appeal, Review, and Complaints

-Any concerns, regarding the services provided or a determination made by the Office of Student Services, are strongly encouraged to be brought to the Chief Student Affairs Officer, or if this is unsatisfactory, the Vice Chancellor of Academic and Student Affairs.
+Any student with concerns regarding a determination of or services provided by the Office of Student Services are strongly encouraged to submit the Grievance form to the Chief Student Affairs Officer.